fjnn/hvl-ele201/_pages/lectures/l3-timers-interrupt1.md

 Therefore, the delay will be 100000 ticks * 1 us/tick = 100000 us = 100 milliseconds.
 The LED will toggle every 100ms, so a full blink cycle (on and off) will be 200ms.
 We can see that by checking the positive side of LD1 on our logic analyzer.
 ![Slave Modes]({{site.baseurl}}/assets/images/timer_led_blink_logic.png)

+You can also use this [online timer calculator for STM32](https://deepbluembedded.com/stm32-timer-calculator/).

 ## Timer overload
 So, we know that our timer counter has a limited capacity.
 The counter value is stored in a 32-bits register.
 It is obvious (at least I hope) that after the register ``0xFF``, it will restart counting from ``0x00`` again.
 The highest bit (33th bit) will overflow and we will lose it *forever*.